deweysasser/golang-program/README.md

 This is a template project.
 You (or I) can use it when starting a simple golang program so we can just immediately start coding interesting things instead of remembering the boiler-plate.

+See [[README-TEMPLATE.md]] for more information about how to use this template project.